WHERE THERE'S A NEED, THERE'S A LION

 Sight & Hearing Assistance

 Longview Pioneers work to protect and improve our environment.
-In addition to carefully cleaning up of our work space following fundraising and service events, the club has adopted a stretch of Coal Creek Road in Longview through the Adopt A Road project.
-Periodically Lions don hard hats and safety vests and head out onto the verge and into the ditches, to clean up roadside trash and often collect other "colorful," sometimes startling, cast-offs.
+In addition to carefully cleaning up of our work space following fundraising and service events, the club has adopted a stretch of Coal Creek Road in Longview through the Cowlitz County Adopt A Road program.
+Pioneer Lions periodically don hard hats and safety vests and head out onto the verge and into the ditches, to clean up roadside trash and often collect other "colorful," sometimes startling, cast-offs.
 It's hard and dirty work, but a fun day.
 Big thanks for doing a thankless job!
 Many bags of trash are collected-- you could say Pioneer Lions are the best of the litter!

 Scholarship Awards

 Encouraging student scholars is a big part of our service.
 Each year, in memory of past Lions dedicated to serving our community, who believed in higher education opportunities, Pioneer Lions Club awards academic or vocational scholarships.
 In partnership with Longview Public Schools, four graduating seniors planning to attend a college or technical school of their choice receive scholarships.
 Partnering with Lower Columbia College Foundation, one academic and one vocational/technical scholarship is awarded to students continuing their studies at Lower Columbia College.
-In 2019, two additional scholarships were awarded to a private high school and an alternative public high school in Longview.
+In some years, additional scholarships have been awarded to private high school and alternative public high school students

 White Cane Days